Leather NATO G10 and RAF StrapsCopyright © David Boettcher 2005 - 2024 all rights reserved.

 Drawing from Defence Standard 66-47

-You can see how closely the leather G10 matches the nylon - it is just made shorter to suit the individual's wrist - mine in this case - because a large excess of leather is much harder to tuck away than nylon.
+You can see how closely the leather G10 matches the nylon - it is just made shorter to suit the individual's wrist - mine in this case - because a large excess of leather is much harder to tuck away than Perlon or nylon.
 However, even with this modified "standard" design I still find that the watch head is held too close to the buckle for comfort.

 The third strap in the picture is one of my Type B vintage straps, and you can see how much further down the strap the watch head sits.
 When I wear this strap the buckle sits underneath my wrist, which is the usual place and where I find it comfortable.
 My revised "Mark II" design of the G10 looks as much as possible like the standard NATO G10 and uses the same hardware, it but places the watch head further down the strap so that the buckle sits under the wrist rather than to the side.
 I find this much more comfortable to wear than the standard G10.

 Both of my "Standard" and "Mark II" G10 NATO designs can be supplied with either standard or the heavier round section ZULU hardware.
 You will find separate ordering buttons for the two designs below.